Telegenetic counseling for cancer

-Genetic testing can help you understand how an inheritable gene error — also known as a gene mutation — can affect your risk for certain genetic conditions, including some cancers.
+Genetic testing can help you understand how an inheritable gene error—also known as a gene mutation—can affect your risk for certain genetic conditions, including some cancers.

 Your local doctor can help determine whether you’ll benefit from genetic counseling.
 You’ll be able to take part in a pre-test session with a telegenetic counselor.
-Our telemedicine services — both video and telephone conferencing — are done over a secure connection in a private setting.
+Our telemedicine services, both video and telephone conferencing, are done over a secure connection in a private setting.

-Genetic counseling gives you the advantage of understanding genetic information that can help you make informed decisions about your health care.
+Cancer genetics and risk evaluation gives you the advantage of understanding genetic information that can help you make informed decisions about your health care.

 A genetic counseling session may include: